Skip to main content

 1. Pay a $1,000 deposit upon admission.

-2. Pay the additional balance by April 30, 2025.
+2. Pay the additional balance by April 30, 2026.

-3. Sign a standard liability waiver (to be provided later) by May 15, 2025.
+3. Sign a standard liability waiver (to be provided later) by May 15, 2026.

 IMPORTANT NOTES

-• Cancellation Policy: Prior to May 1, 2025, payments are refundable net of PayPal fees.
+• Cancellation Policy: Prior to May 1, 2026, payments are refundable net of PayPal processing fees.
 On May 1, 2025, 25% of your total registration cost becomes nonrefundable.
 On or after June 1, 2025, your full registration cost becomes non refundable.
 We will offer PageCraft credits for costs we are able to recover, but we cannot guarantee whether or to what extent we will be able to do so.

 • It is our belief that great writing groups make great progress.
 We endeavor to ensure that each retreat is filled with adaptable, capable writers who can have a positive effect on one another.
 We ask that all participants adhere to our Code of Conduct.
 We reserve the right to refuse any applicant or remove any participant for any reason, including abusive or unkind behavior toward others and failure to respect our venue’s rules.
 Our cancellation policy will apply.